patrickodacre/sdl2-odin-examples/render-static-text/readme.md

 ### Changing Font Size

-There are three ways we change the font size:
+There are two ways we change the font size after we set it with `SDL_TTF.OpenFont()`:

-1. Setting font_size when we call `SDL_TTF.OpenFont()`
-2. Re-setting the font_size using `SDL_TTF.SetFontSize()`
+1. Re-setting the font_size using `SDL_TTF.SetFontSize()` and recreating any textures.
-3. Scaling our destination SDL.Rect to which we render our texture.
+2. Scaling our destination SDL.Rect to which we render our texture.